|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon black pepper

-- Melt butter in a saucepan.
-Cook shallots over medium low heat for 3 minutes until they look translucent.
-Add garlic to pan and cook for 15 seconds, just enough to release it's aroma.
+Melt butter in a saucepan.
+Cook shallots over medium-low heat for 3 minutes until they look translucent.
+Add garlic to the pan and cook for 15 seconds, just enough to release its aroma.
 Add flour and pepper, making a rue.
 Continue cooking for about 1 minute.

-- Store leftover sauce in an air tight container in refrigerator for 3 to 4 days after preparation.
+Store leftover sauce in an airtight container in the refrigerator for 3 to 4 days after preparation.
 Reheat before serving.